egbuniwecemeka/alx-demo_revision/0x05-pointers_arrays_strings/study/README.md

 A string in C can be defined as a null-terminated sequence of char type values.

 Note the length of the string does not contain the null ( '\0' ) character. eg. using strlen() to check the length of a string/array.

+## Memory layout
+There are majorly 5 layers in C memory layout namely; stack, heap, block started by symbol, data segment, text segment

+Each layer has its own read, write and execute permisson

+If a program tries to access a memory it is not permitted to, a segmentation fault occurs

+* The stack stores local variables, function parameters and bookkeeping info related to function calls.
+It uses the LIFO.

+Note : A stack frame (activation frame/record) is created when a function is called and destroyed when it returns

+* The heap segment is allocate memory at run time.
+It allowa dynamic allocation and deallocation Heap area is managed by mem management functions like malloc, calloc, free

+Heap area is shared by aall shared libraries & dynamically loaded modules

+## Uninitialized data segment block started by symbol (BSS)
+* Contains uninitialized global and etatic variables
+* program  loader allocates memory for the BSS section when program is loaded.

+## Text
+* Contains binary of compiled program
+* Read-only and cannot be modified
+* Sharable therefore only a single copy needs to be in memory